 The girl and her father met Coniglio in the diner parking lot, the father told deputies.
 After the father agreed to meet them at the mall, the girl left in Coniglio's car.
 Records show Coniglio took her to a hotel room rigged with video cameras and offered her a soda.
 He asked her to flop down on a bed.

-The girl, when questioned by authorities, never said she was assaulted but that she felt uncomfortable and demanded that Coniglio take her home.
+The girl, when questioned by authorities, never said she was assaulted but said she felt uncomfortable at the hotel and demanded that Coniglio take her home.
 At some point he did.
 She also said she thought she was at the hotel for no more than an hour, while her parents said she was missing for several hours.